tekknolagi/tekknolagi.github.com/_posts/2022-03-27-discovering-basic-blocks.md

 ## Motivation

-Code comes in lots of different forms, such as text, bytecode, and control-flow graphs (CFGs).
-In this post, we will learn how to construct a CFG from bytecode.
-We will use a subset of CPython (3.6+) bytecode and Python (3.6+) as a programming language, but the concepts should be applicable to other bytecode and using other programming languages.[^idiomatic]
+Code comes in lots of different forms, such as text, bytecode, and other data structures common in compiler internals---like control-flow graphs (CFGs).
+CFGs are commonly used in compiler internals for analysis and optimization.

+In this post, we will learn how to construct a CFG from a subset of CPython (3.6+) bytecode.
+We will also coincidentally be using Python (3.6+) as a programming language, but the concepts should be applicable to other bytecode and using other programming languages.[^idiomatic]

 [^idiomatic]: I have avoided idiomatic Python where it would be tricky to
     emulate in other languages.
 Some of these functions may be zingy one-liners in your very idiomatic Python shop.
 That's fine, and feel free to use those instead.

+## Python internals

 Let's start by taking a look at a Python function: